pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 z)``.
 That is the case for efficiency reasons.
-To fix this problem we first need to merge the parts of the graph that represent the same computation, using the :class:`MergeOptimizer` defined in :mod:`aesara.graph.rewriting.basic`.
+To fix this problem we first need to merge the parts of the graph that represent the same computation, using the :class:`MergeOptimizer` defined in :mod:`pytensor.graph.rewriting.basic`.

->>> from aesara.graph.rewriting.basic import MergeOptimizer
+>>> from pytensor.graph.rewriting.basic import MergeOptimizer
 >>> MergeOptimizer().rewrite(e)  # doctest: +ELLIPSIS
 (0, ..., None, None, {}, 1, 0)
 >>> e